Tearnote/colec/doc/DESIGN.md

 The idea of this project came out of a personal need, so conveniently I am able to design it with myself in mind as the target audience.
 I am a user of many of the websites listed in [market research](#market-research), and would like to consolidate them into a single customizable interface so that my overall experience is smoother and more personal.

 I also have contact with a few other people who track one or more of their collections.
 I expect to be able to interview them to make a better and more attractive product.

+Below is an aggregation of collected opinions:

+-   Adding items for the first time is a time-consuming process.
+Ideally I'd be able to browse existing information sources, and import from websites I'm already using.
+-   I really enjoy using the feature where I can add others to my friends list and send them recommendations.
+-   I want to create custom tags that I can assign to items, to track any details I want about the items.
+Then I'd like to filter my items by collection and tag.